benoitc/gunicorn/docs/source/custom.rst

 .. code-block:: bash

    # Custom parameters
-   $ python gunicorn.app.wsgiapp exampleapi:app --bind=0.0.0.0:8081 --workers=4
+   $ python -m gunicorn.app.wsgiapp exampleapi:app --bind=0.0.0.0:8081 --workers=4
    # Using a config file
-   $ python gunicorn.app.wsgiapp exampleapi:app -c config.py
+   $ python -m gunicorn.app.wsgiapp exampleapi:app -c config.py

 Note for those using PEX: use ``-c gunicorn`` as your entry at build time, and your compiled app should work with the entry point passed to it at